Tobey9/Internship-blog-Truly-IAS/README.md

 🚫 Responsiveness
 This project is currently not responsive and is optimized for desktop viewing only.
 Mobile layout and responsiveness have not been implemented

+## Deployment Note

+⚠️ For demonstration purposes, the MongoDB Atlas database is temporarily open to all IPs (`0.0.0.0/0`) to allow Vercel serverless functions to connect.
+This is **not recommended** for production due to security concerns.
+In a production environment, it's best to use IP whitelisting, VPC peering, or a serverless-compatible database like Supabase or Planetscale.